7 steps to avoiding a human data breach

 6. Closed unused browser and application windows

-However, there have been reported cases where this practice has led to medication errors.
+Having multiple patient files open and flicking through them might be convenient, however, there have been reported cases where this has led to medication errors.

-It has also resulted in the wrong patient information being inserted into referrals or pathology requests.
+It was also resulted in the wrong patient information being inserted into referrals or pathology requests.

 7. Be prepared